Golf Blog Feature

-Ricky Flower is a Titleist golfer but unlike Jordan Speith and Justin Thomas he choses to hit the Titleist Pro V1 and not the V1x.
-This is again an example of a player choosing the right ball for their game rather than just the latest ball.
-I do also think there's some phycology in the decision that once you are happy with how you are hitting a ball then why change it.
+Ricky Flower is a Titleist golfer but unlike Jordan Speith and Justin Thomas he chooses to hit the Titleist Pro V1 and not the V1x.
+This is again an example of a player choosing the right ball for their game.
+I also think there's some psychology in the decision that once you are happy with how you are hitting a ball then why change it.

-Also hit by Jordan Speith and Justin Thomas, Brooks is one of 3 golfers in the top 10 hitting the Titleist Pro V1x.
+Like Jordan Speith and Justin Thomas, Brooks is one of world's best players (if not THE best) hitting the Titleist Pro V1x.
 He likes to keep his golf simple and just marks his ball with a red dot as shown below.

 “We looked up the meaning of numbers and the number 22 means powerful and high risk, high reward, and that’s sort of everything I am on the golf course so I thought that was appropriate,” McIlroy said.